WePesa/blockchain-proof-of-concept/README.md

 * Digital Ledger: Once a record is written in the network, it cannot be reversed (it is not totally true, but we will ignore the outlier cases for now).
 All records have a previous record dependency.
 * Free read: Read a record is free for us.
 It enable us to decrease the monthly costs servers.
 * Fee to write: Write a record has a cost.

+With this properties in mind, we want to validate the viability of using a blockchain database for a web projects.